 Forests are one of the most cost-effective, and undervalued, climate change mitigation solutions avalabile.

 Forests are the only natural, cost-effective, and proven carbon capture and storage technology we have.
-As Secretary of State Rory Stewart pledges to put climate change at the heart of the UK's development work, Palladium's Katie McCoy explores this "forgotten solution", and what it will take to invest and rebuild.
+With Secretary of State Rory Stewart's pledge to put climate change at the heart of the UK's development work, Palladium's Katie McCoy explores this "forgotten solution", and what it will take to invest and rebuild.

 When Swedish school strike activist Greta Thunberg addressed the world's business and political leaders at Davos this year, she said, "I want you to act as you would in a crisis.
 I want you to act as if our house is on fire.
 Because it is."

 Some of the world's politicians have started to pay attention.
 In the UK, the new Secretary of State for International Development, Rory Stewart, echoed Ms Thunberg's sentiment, saying, "We are facing a climate cataclysm," and pledged to put climate change at the heart of the work of the Department for International Development.

 According to the Intergovernmental Panel on Climate Change, we have fewer than 12 years to avert disastrous climate change - climate change that will hit the poorest and most vulnerable people hardest and fastest.
 In this context, words like 'crisis’ and ‘cataclysm' are entirely appropriate.